The Novel I Didn’t Mean to Write

 I cut the Kafka character.
 Scrapped the time loop.
 Rebuilt Cody’s arc from scratch.
 I stopped trying to write a message and started trying to write a mirror.

 The story was no longer about redemption.
-It was about recognition and complicity.
+It was about recognition and courage.
 It asked whether awareness is ever enough, what silence costs, and how comfort sustains the status quo.

-And yet, for a story about complicity and silence, one absence speaks loudest.
+And yet, for a story about awareness and silence, one absence speaks loudest.

 Of course, I knew this wouldn’t fly in traditional publishing.
 A debut white male author, writing about institutional racism and bias with a white male protagonist?
 A predominantly white cast?
 It looks like the same story we’ve seen a hundred times.

-The story had to be told from inside the bubble, because that’s where complicity lives.
+The story had to be told from inside the bubble, because that’s where privilege lives.

-Cody’s the kind of man who knows the world is unfair but keeps hoping to solve only his piece of it.
-He sees the cracks, even feels them, but can’t yet admit he benefits from the same system he quietly despises.
+Cody knows the world is unfair, but keeps trying to fix just his corner of it.
+He sees the issues, even feels them, but can’t yet admit he benefits from the same system he quietly despises.
 His story lives in that tension between awareness and avoidance.

 He’s the lens, not the lesson.
 Through his perspective, the novel exposes the quiet hypocrisies of privilege, corporate culture, and self-delusion—not to redeem him, but to hold him accountable.
 Cody’s journey isn’t about becoming a savior; it’s about seeing what he’s been part of all along.